 A feature film for audiences of all ages.

-A young Native boy’s journey unfolds, guided by a wise elder, as he learns the age old tale of the the wild salmon, unlocking a legacy that shapes his destiny, and that of his community.
+In The Last Salmon, a young Native boy’s journey unfolds, guided by a wise elder, as he learns the age-old tale of the wild salmon, unlocking a legacy that shapes his destiny, and that of his community.

-Adapted from the short story written by Phil Davis.
+Adapted from a short story written by Phil Davis.

 Billy Frank Jr. and salmon share a profound connection as symbols of strength and resilience.
 For him, protecting salmon wasn't just a cause—it was a sacred duty.